Harku Manor

 Harku manor (Harku mõis, Hark) was a manor in Harjumaa, Estonia.
 According to current administrative borders it is located on Harku Parish in Harju County.

 History

 The Building was first built as a small stronghold and only later became a manor.
+It was first mentioned in 1372, and belonged to the Livonian Order.
 In the Middle Ages the manor served as a residency for the centre of vice commandment of Tallinn.
 In 1679 the manor was acquired by the famous family of von Uexküll and by the 18th century they had started constructing the Baroque-styled main building.